 In this workshop, Bianca Tylek, Director of the Corrections Accountability Project at the Urban Justice Center, will help participants understand where their portfolios may be exposed to the prison industrial complex.
 She’ll also introduce a new tool that asset managers can use to screen portfolios.
 After a 30-45min presentation, participants will break into groups led by colleagues in the impact investing space to reflect on their investment screens with respect to mass incarceration.
 We’ll regroup to share final takeaways and answer additional questions.
 Hang out after the event to grab a drink with other participants and our speaker!

-This workshop is being hosted by Boston Area Sustainable Investment Consortium (BASIC) as part of their regular series for impact investors in the Boston area.
-BASIC connects the community of sustainable, responsible, and impact investment (SRI) professionals in the greater Boston area through educational programs and social networking opportunities.
+This workshop is being hosted by Boston Area Sustainable Investment Consortium (BASIC) as part of their regular series for impact investors in the Boston area and designed for socially responsible investment managers.
 Special thanks to Zevin Asset Management for providing space for the event.